top of page

 Hyperactivity

-The Neuro-Developmental Programme
+The Neuro-Developmental Programmes

 "At last someone understands my child.
 I knew all along that he was intelligent but it just wasn’t showing in his results.
 Now we know why and there is something we can do about it."